redcode-labs/LLT/README.md

  * `txt` - extracts raw .text section from executable

+ * `datxt` - same as above, but extracts also .data section and saves both in separate files

  * `push` - creates an assembly push sequence that places a desired string on stack
 * _More coming soon..._